Quick Answer

 | Prohibited representations rule | The "all-or-none / mini-max" LABEL and the refund promise | Any AON, part-or-none, or mini-max representation in offering documents | Prompt refund of investor funds if the represented amount is not sold by the specified date |

-Think of it this way: The prohibited-representations rule polices what the underwriter SAID; the escrow rule polices what the underwriter DOES with the money.
+Think of it this way: The prohibited-representations rule polices what the underwriter SAID; the investor-payment rule polices what the underwriter DOES with the money.
 The first makes the label binding; the second makes sure the cash is recoverable if the label is not honored.

 Exam Tip: Gotchas